Written & Directed by: Tony Le-Nguyen

 - Much of the script came from improvisation and so allowed participation in its creation.

-- The equal participation of young and older peoples.
+- The equal participation of young and older people.

-- The chance for the young people to speak with their own voices.
+- The chance for the young people to speak with their voices.

-- The chance of the older performers with various degrees of professional experiences from Vietnam to experience different ways of making theatre, in particular the strong emphasis on improvisation.
+- The chance for older performers with various degrees of professional experiences from Vietnam to experience different ways of making theatre, in particular the strong emphasis on improvisation.

-- Communication between artist and participants was good.
+- Communication between the artist and participants was good.

 Weaknesses